Dragon Crystal: Gameplay

 Items picked up in the game, with the exception of armor and weapons, are color-coded, with colors representing an effect that cannot be discovered until the player does one of the following: uses an item of that color, or throws it on an enemy.
 Once, say, a Bronze Book has been used, all future Bronze Books will be renamed to reflect its powers.
 Generally speaking, Pots are potions that can heal or poison the player, Books provide either maps or spells that may strengthen the player in some way or negate a harmful effect (such as removing cursed items), Rods cast spells that affect enemies and Rings provide bonuses to stats (or sometimes are cursed, such as the Hunger Ring, which makes the player consume food much more quickly and requires a Bless Book to remove).
 Unwanted items, such as armor or weapons weaker than the ones already worn by the player or cursed or poisonous items, can either be dropped or thrown at enemies for minor damage.
 The player may only carry a limited number of items.

 As the player equips better items, their in-game appearance changes to reflect the new gear if it's sufficiently different.
 Robe, Cuirass, and Leathers all have the same basic appearance, while Chainmail gives the player a new look.

 As the player gains levels, the egg accompanying the player hatches into a dragon that grows with the player as he moves through the levels.

 Each enemy has a unique attack.
-Toads can poison the player, Fire Diamonds cause dizziness (which had the effect of randomizing the direction the player moves), Ninjas teleport around the map, some Slime Blobs create copies of themselves and so on.
-The game ends when the player finds and picks up the holy goblet hidden in level 30.
+Toads can poison the player, Fire Diamonds cause dizziness (which has the effect of randomizing the direction the player moves), Ninjas teleport around the map, some Slime Blobs create copies of themselves and so on.
+The game ends when the player finds and picks up the holy goblet hidden in level 30, or runs out of hit points.
+If the player has collected sufficient gold throughout their playthrough, they may continue the game, but will lose all unequipped items they had before they continued.

 Sequels and ports

 Dragon Crystal is similar to and shares assets with Fatal Labyrinth, which was released around the same time.
 A Dragon Crystal II was planned for mobile phones but was never released.

-The Game Gear version of the game was released for the Nintendo 3DS Virtual Console on March 14, 2012, in Japan, March 15, 2012, in North America, and March 29, 2012, in Europe.
+The Game Gear version of the game was released for the Nintendo 3DS Virtual Console worldwide in March 2012.

 Reception

 The Game Gear version was reviewed in 1991 in Dragon #175 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 5 out of 5 stars.

-Console XS reviewed the Sega Master System version in 1992, giving it an 82% score.
+Console XS reviewed the Master System version in 1992, giving it an 82% score.